ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-11-18-how-to-get-started-with-web-ui-automation.md

  }
 ```

-What’s interesting for us here:
+What's interesting for us here:

 - public WebDriver driver; – the variable declares a webdriver variable
 - private String browser; – The value of this variable will determine the browser instance which should be initialized in the test.